How to Choose a Rug

 Alt image example

-Synthetic materials make for low-maintenance rugs because they are engineered to be both durable and easy to clean.
+Synthetic materials make for low-maintenance, high-perfomance rugs because they are engineered to be both durable and easy to clean.
 Popular synthetic rug materials include water-and fade-resistant polypropylene and soft yet stain-resistant polyester.

 • Use: Most polypropylene rugs are appropriate for indoor/outdoor use, while polyester options are best reserved for inside.